uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 5. Confirm and submit information.
 6. Wait up to 3 days to see if the sign up has been approved.
 7. Receive confirmation that the business can now start submitting VAT Returns using compatible accounting software.

-## Register for ITSA

-LINK TO EXISTING PROCESS FOR THIS

-## Business signs up for MTD ITSA

-## Choose Software

-HMRC publishes a [list of compatible software](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-income-tax) for Making Tax Digital on GOV.UK.

-A business or agent will need to complete the authentication process with HMRC within their chosen software to obtain their obligation dates from HMRC via an API call.

-They will be able to enter transactional level information into their record-keeping software for anything relating to business income as a minimum.
-Software can also provide users with the ability to provide information for non-business income (personal income).
-HMRC only require that each package made available to customers complies with the [Terms of use.](https://developer.service.hmrc.gov.uk/api-documentation/docs/terms-of-use)  Vendors and developers will also need to agree to the [Terms of use.](https://developer.service.hmrc.gov.uk/api-documentation/docs/terms-of-use) These have to be accepted before production credentials are issued.

-[Guidance listing software](https://www.gov.uk/guidance/software-for-sending-income-tax-updates) that is compatible with Making Tax Digital for Income Tax is available.

 ## Link software to HMRC